Dr Lihai Zhang

 At University of Melbourne, Dr Zhang is Co-ordinator, Bachelor of Science (Civil Systems) and the member of Departmental Education Committee.
 He has supervised/co-supervised 18 PhD students (8 completed), and 4 Master by research students (2 completed).
 He also has two Post-doctoral Research Fellows working under his supervision.

 - Herath N, Mendis P, Zhang L. A probabilistic study of ground motion simulation for Bangkok soil.
 BULLETIN OF EARTHQUAKE ENGINEERING.
-Springer Verlag.
+Springer.
 2017, Vol. 15, Issue 5.

-- Kashani J, Pettet GJ, Gu YT, Zhang L, Oloyede A. An agent-based method for simulating porous fluid-saturated structures with indistinguishable components.
-Physica A: Statistical Mechanics and its Applications.
+- Kashani J, Pettet GJ, Gu Y, Zhang L, Oloyede A. An agent-based method for simulating porous fluid-saturated structures with indistinguishable components.
+PHYSICA A-STATISTICAL MECHANICS AND ITS APPLICATIONS.
 Elsevier BV.
 2017, Vol. 483.

 - Atmo GU, Duffield C, Zhang L, Wilson DI.
 Comparative performance of PPPs and traditional procurement projects in Indonesia.
 International Journal of Public Sector Management.
+Emerald Group Publishing Limited.
 2017, Vol. 30, Issue 2.

 - Zhang L, Miramini S, Richardson M, Ebeling P, Little D, Yang Y, Huang Z. Computational modelling of bone fracture healing under partial weight-bearing exercise.
 MEDICAL ENGINEERING & PHYSICS.
 Pergamon.
 2017, Vol. 42.